DehuiBian/dehuibian.github.io/index.md

 - [*Discover Water*](https://link.springer.com/journal/43832) — Springer

 Please submit your manuscripts to these scientific journals if they align with your research field.

+I previously worked full-time as a Publishing Specialist for the [Sustainability](https://www.mdpi.com/journal/sustainability) journal of [MDPI](https://www.mdpi.com) company.
+Although I am no longer affiliated with this journal, I must say that its author services are truly outstanding, especially when compared with that provided by other academic publishers.
+If you have relevant manuscripts, please feel free to submit them to this journal.

 I am a reasonable person, and I am easy-going.
 If you are interested in my research, outdoor activities, or pixel art, do not hesitate to contact me.